ZenyaIse/Cities-Skylines-Extended-Game-Options/README.md

 The idea was taken from the Info View Button Enabler mod by Zuppi (the implementation is different though).

+## Unlocks
-## Basic roads are available from the start
+### Basic roads are available from the start
 This option unlocks the "Basic Road Created" milestone from the beginning.
 This is very minor thing that removes the requirement to build a piece of two-lane road before building any other types of roads.
-Grateful to BlueSteelAUS for his Unlock Basic Roads mod.
+Grateful to BlueSteelAUS for Unlock Basic Roads mod.

+### Train tracks can be constructed without a train station
+and
+### Metro tunnels can be constructed without a metro station
+In the vanilla game you have to build a station before constructing a piece of railroad or metro tunnel.
+Checking these options removes this limitation.
+Grateful to TPB for Unlock Tracks + Metro Tunnels mod.

+### Milestone unlock
+Unlock everything up to a particular milestone.
+Select Megalopolis to unlock all.

+All unlock options will take effect only after reloading the game.

 ## Enable random disasters for scenarios
 If this option is enabled, random disasters would occur even if you are playing a scenario.